MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/secure-analytics-role-based-access-control.md

 Some services have specific RBAC roles like **Storage Blob Data Contributor** or **Data Factory Contributor**, which means that specific RBAC roles should be used for these services.
 RBAC is an additive model where adding role assignments is an active permission.
 RBAC also supports *deny* assignments which take precedence over *role* assignments.

-## RBAC general practices for enterprise scale analytics and AI
+## RBAC general practices for the data management and analytics scenario in Azure

 The following best practices can help you to get started with RBAC: